jahrulezfrancis/jahrulezfrancis/README.md

 - ⚡ Fun fact:...
 -->

-I am a self-driven and flexible front-end engineer with 3 years of experience in building dynamic and responsive websites using technologies such as React JS, Javascript, HTML, CSS, and WordPress.
-I specialize in developing clean, easy-to-maintain, and reusable code, resulting in scalable, fast, and visually stunning web solutions that elevate user experiences.
-I have a strong foundation in front-end engineering and am committed to continuous learning and upskilling through relevant courses.
-I am passionate about meeting deadlines and take every project, regardless of size, seriously.
-Additionally, I am actively pursuing my goal of becoming a dynamic software engineer, seeking growth opportunities in this field.
+I am an open-ended front-end engineer with 3 years of experience in building dynamic and responsive websites using technologies such as React JS, Javascript, HTML, CSS, and WordPress.
+I develop clean, easy-to-maintain, and reusable code, resulting in scalable, fast, and visually stunning web solutions that elevate user experiences.
+I have a solid foundation in front-end engineering and am committed to continuous learning and upskilling through relevant courses.
+I am passionate about my skills, and I strive to meet deadlines and take every project, regardless of size, seriously.
+I'm actively seeking growth opportunities in the field of software engineering.

 ## Skills